Infant Omphalocele Lawyers in Chicago

 Causes of Omphalocele

-Although pinpointing the exact cause of any congenital birth defect is always somewhat uncertain, there are risk factors and causes that seem to be linked to the presence of an omphalocele.
+Although pinpointing the exact cause of any congenital birth defect is always somewhat uncertain, there are risk factors and causes that appear to be linked to the presence of an omphalocele.
 These causes may include:

 Medical Malpractice Claims for Omphalocele